BrianHicks/nix-script/SPEC.md

 ### Hash Calculation

-*status: speculative*
+*status: defined*

+The hash includes:

-The hash is *mostly* the hash of the source.
+- the bytes of the script source
-However, as we add other files source we may add more the the hash key.
+- the directives calculated between script source and command-line flags
+- bytes of any files in the file specified by `--root`

 ## Shell mode